QBDI/QBDI/README.rst

 - ninja or make
 - C++17 toolchain (gcc, clang, Visual Studio 2019, ...)

-A local version of llvm is statically build within QBDI because QBDI uses private APIs not exported by regular LLVM installations and because our code is only compatible with a specific version of those APIs.
+A local version of llvm is statically built within QBDI because QBDI uses private APIs not exported by regular LLVM installations and because our code is only compatible with a specific version of those APIs.